Alzarath/Booru-Cogs/README.md

 supplying the desired tag.
 `[p][booru]filter add [tag]`

-This command may only be run by someone with the **Manager Server** permission
+This command may only be run by someone with the **Manage Server** permission

 #### Delete